Brandon-Allshouse/CYBR353/README.md

 - **Confidential Driver:** `driver1` / `driver123` (Clearance: 1)
 - **Secret Manager:** `manager1` / `mgr123` (Clearance: 2)
 - **Top Secret Admin:** `admin` / `admin123` (Clearance: 3)

-## BLP Security Implementation Notes

-- All users assigned clearance level (0-3) upon account creation
-- Read access: Users can only read data at or below their clearance level
-- Write access: Users can only write to data at or above their clearance level
-- All access attempts logged to `audit_log` table
-- Failed BLP checks return "Access Denied" with reason logged

 ## Localhost Development Notes